AppPETs/developer-guidelines/ImplementationPlanning.md

     -   The application must have a facility that will enable an administrator to define role-based access control and configure granular permissions.

         Least privilege principle must be implemented
-    -   Development team members’ access to source code in the development and test environments must be reviewed at least every 6 months or when people roll-off
+    -   Development team members' access to source code in the development and test environments must be reviewed at least every 6 months or when people roll-off

 ### Auditing and Logging